remla25-team1/operation/PEER.md

 - All repos.
 Though some functionality might be missing for some of them.

 What can not be reviewed:
-- We did not release the lib-version correctly.
-Hence, the app version is hardcoded in the FE (in the app repo).
 - We did not manage to version the containers automatically.
 As of now we have to provide a git tag manually to trigger the workflow.